Popular Chatbot Publishing Platforms

 If you’ve ever used Twitter, you’ve probably spent some time looking at a strange account and wondering whether it was really authored by a human.
 You might have been followed or messaged by someone without a profile picture or with a username that’s just a string of numbers.
 And even if you’ve never seen a tweet in your life, you’ve probably heard about Russian Twitter bots influencing the last election in the United States.

-If you plan on launching your own Twitter bot, a word of advice: you may not want to let the Internet teach it how to talk.
+If you plan on using Twitter as one of your chatbot platforms, a word of advice: You may not want to let the internet teach it how to talk.

 Facebots are an unintended consequence of the Facebook Messenger app, and they’re changing the way we interact with messaging technology.
 Messenger used to be an app to talk to your friends.
 Today, it’s also an app for talking to apps.